r-jeng/coa-crafter/README.md

 ## Features
 - Fill-out form can be opened at a click of a button
 - Certificate in PDF format is auto-saved on creation
-- Certificates are auto-sorted by months accordingly to approved date
+- Certificates are auto-sorted by months according to approved date

 ## Getting Started